 However, it is vital to perform a touch and go the right way to realize the benefit of muscle building.
 Dropping the weight while deadlifting and bouncing it off the floor is wrong because the lifter releases all the weight and loses control of the eccentric.

-There’s Merrit to Both: Touch and Go Deadlifts & Reset Deadlifts
+There’s Merrit to Both: Touch & Go Deadlifts & Reset Deadlifts

-Ultimately, there’s merit to both touch-and-go and reset deadlifts – for beginner and professional powerlifters.
+Touch-and-go and reset deadlifts each have their advantages, suitable for both beginner lifters and experienced powerlifters alike.
 One style is not the opposite of the other, but each has its place in the deadlift.
 Touch and go style is a better option if aiming to build muscle and develop explosive power.

 But reset deadlifts are better if a lifter wants to develop more strength and perfect the deadlifting technique.
-Also, amateurs and experienced weightlifters can leverage both styles by combining a bulk of touch and go with some reset to attain maximal strength gains and muscle building.
+Combining touch-and-go with occasional reset deadlifts can be advantageous for both newcomers and experienced weightlifters, leading to superior maximal strength gains and muscle enhancement.

 In summary, both go and stop styles are helpful in deadlifting.
 Touch and go deadlifts are essential for hypertrophy, while reset deadlifts are beneficial in building strength.